ArcovanBreda/CEConvDL2/blogpost.md

 ## Appendices
 ### A. Combining Hue and Shift Equivariance
 As outlined in the [methodology](#methodology), it is possible to model hue and saturation equivariance jointly.
-A model was trained to encode both of these shifts on the kernel and on the input image.
-The results will be displayed and discussed in this appendix.
+A model was trained to encode both of these shifts on the kernel and on the input image of which the results will be displayed and discussed here.

 **Shifting the Kernel**
 <p align="middle">